shcaba/Sebastes_melanops_WA/Document/_main.md

 #### Age Compositions

-Commercial age composition data were a subset of the length data, 7984 records in total, and were expanded in the same manner as the lengths (Table XX).
-Ages were stratified by fishery and sex, and binned in 1-year bins from 0 to 40.
-As for the length compositions, the unsexed fish (29 samples) were treated as a separate dataset.
-Samples were also available by sex for several years in the recreational data (Table 56).
-Age samples are available by sex from 1980 until 2022 in the recreational data.
-Ages are binned in 1 year bins from 0 to 40 stratified by sex (Table XX).
+Commercial age composition data were a subset of the length data, 7833 records in total, and were expanded in the same manner as the lengths (Table \ref{tab:WA_Comm_Lt_samps}).
+Ages were stratified by fishery and sex (female, male and unsexed), and binned in 1-year bins from 0 to 40.

+Samples were also available by sex for several years in the recreational data (Table \ref{tab:rec_age_sample}).
+Age samples are available by sex from 1980 until 2022 in the recreational data, and comprise the largest amount of age data in the model.
+Ages are binned in 1 year bins from 0 to 40 stratified by sex.

 Conditional age-at-length compositions were not expanded, though marginal compositions were.
 For conditional age-at-length data the effective sample sizes were the sum of all individual age samples per length bin.
 Ages were modeled as conditional age-at-length, though marginal age compositions were included in the model with no contribution to the likelihood.
 This inclusion allows one to see how well the marginal age compositions are fit without having them effect overall model fit.